Fred Ross (American football): Carolina Panthers

-Ross was not drafted in the 2017 NFL Draft but signed with the Carolina Panthers following the draft.
+Ross was not drafted in the 2017 NFL draft but signed with the Carolina Panthers following the draft.
 On September 1, 2017, he was placed on injured reserve after suffering a high ankle sprain.

 On August 19, 2018, Ross was waived/injured by the Panthers with a hip injury and was placed on injured reserve.
 He was released on September 25, 2018.

 Seattle Dragons

 Ross was drafted by the Seattle Dragons 3rd round of the 2020 XFL Draft.
-The XFL is set to begin in February of 2020.
+The XFL is set to begin in February 2020.
 He was waived during final roster cuts on January 22, 2020.